Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Consider Using Thermal Ribbons with Built-In Cleaners

-Some thermal transfer printer ribbons are equipped with built-in cleaning strips.
-Clean Start is one example of this type of technology.
+Some thermal transfer printer ribbons have built-in cleaning strips, and clean Start is one example of this type of technology.

 Remove Your Jewelry Before Maintenancing a Thermal Printer

 Thermal printheads are highly susceptible to abrasion.
-As such, you should always remove your watches, rings, and bracelets before you attempt to clean one.
+As such, you should remove your watches, rings, and bracelets every time before you attempt to clean one.

 Don’t Forget The Rollers